 - Appropriate gloves will be worn based on the type of chemicals being used during cleaning and disinfecting.
-Additional personal protective equipment (PPE) will be provided based on setting and product. - When sanitation or disinfectant supplies are not available, physical distancing will be practiced, facial coverings will be worn, and other proper prevention hygiene should be followed.
+Additional personal protective equipment (PPE) will be provided based on setting and product. - When sanitation or disinfectant supplies are not available, physical distancing will be practiced, facial coverings are optional on school campus, and other proper prevention hygiene should be followed.